MLH-Fellowship/ClipBit/README.md

 ## Future add-ons

-The following are features the team plans to incorporate in version **1.0.1**
-1. Generate summaries for videos with no captions
+1. Generate summaries for videos with no captions.
 2. Generate summaries for longer videos exceeding 1 hour.
+3. Workaround NLP model limit of 512 Tokens.
+4. GUI or web-app

 ## Authors